Frankenstein (DC Comics): Powers and abilities

 Frankenstein is undead, composed of assorted body parts taken from dozens of different sources.
 Frankenstein has superhuman strength, does not need to eat or sleep, and is functionally immortal.
 He has mental access to the S.H.A.D.E. database via a surgical implant.
 Because of his undead nature, Frankenstein can replace damaged or missing limbs with grafts taken from individuals of similar build and adapt it to his unique physiology.

 Other versions

 Earth-276

-An alternate universe variant of Frankenstein from Earth-276 appears in Superman #276 as a member of the Monster League of Evil.
+An alternate universe version of Frankenstein appears in Superman #276 as a member of the Monster League of Evil.

 Earth-Two

 Professor Carter Nichols sent Batman and Robin back in time to the 19th Century where they contended with Victor Frankenstein and his reanimated giant servant Ivan.
 After Ivan killed himself and Victor Frankenstein's cousin Count Mettern, Mary Shelley visited the area and used the information of what transpired to write her novel Frankenstein.